In this article:

 - You can't open a Corporate margin account

-- You can only open an account for single-director corporations; we don't support multi-director corporations
+- You can only open an account for single-director corporations

-An account managed by Wealthsimple for businesses.
-Managed investing accounts are a part of Wealthsimple's automated investing service.
-With a Corporate managed investing account, we will invest your funds on your behalf in a personalized portfolio of low-fee exchange-traded funds.
+Wealthsimple Portfolios are a part of Wealthsimple's automated investing service.
+With a Corporate portfolio, we'll invest your funds on your behalf in a customizable portfolio of low-fee exchange-traded funds.

-A Corporate savings account is a good choice when you need to access your funds quickly.
-Learn more about Corporate savings account interest rates.
+A Corporate save account is a good choice when you need to access your funds quickly.
+Learn more about Corporate save account interest rates.

 Eligibility criteria